- Any student currently enrolled at Temple University or our partner institutions can participate.

 - A brief description, less than one single-spaced page, what’s great about your graphic.

 - Make sure it’s clear which one of the three challenges you’re addressing.

 How you should submit

-- Static graphics must be converted to PDF format.
-The one page description must also be converted to PDF format.
+- Convert static graphics to PDF format.
+The one-page description must also be in PDF format.
 There are free tools that do this, such as PDF Creator.

 What happens after you submit

 - You will receive a confirmation email acknowledging your entry.

 - Finalists will be notified by email by November 10, 2015.

 - Finalists will present their work in front of the judging panel on November 16, 2015.